STI up 1.9% as S'pore market snaps six-day losing streak

-SINGAPORE (THE BUSINESS TIMES) - Local shares snapped a dispiriting six-day losing streak with gusto on Wednesday on the back of mild optimism over the pandemic and signs of a Wall Street rebound.
+Local shares snapped a dispiriting six-day losing streak with gusto yesterday on the back of mild optimism over the pandemic and signs of a Wall Street rebound.

 Some markets elsewhere in the region also rode the Wall Street coat-tails but others ended in the red for another day.